We are here to listen to your feedback, both positive and negative.

 You may choose to contact the Consumer Advocate while you are in hospital or when you go home.
 If you require an interpreter, please contact our Interpreters.

-If you have tried to resolve your complaint with us, but are not satisfied, you can contact an independent agency, The Health Services Commissioner.
+If you have tried to resolve your complaint with us, but are not satisfied, you can contact an independent agency, The Health Complaints Commissioner.

 The Women's cares for the wellbeing of our staff and patients.